-Exception: After the two minute warning period in the second and fourth periods, the game clock will also stop when: 1) a ball is ruled out of bounds, 2) a forward pass is ruled incomplete, or 3) a team reaches their line to gain.
+Exception: After the two minute warning period in the second and fourth periods, the game clock will also stop when: 1) a ball is ruled out of bounds, 2) a forward pass is ruled incomplete, 3) a team reaches their line to gain, or 4) there is a change in possession.
 In these circumstances the clock will re-start at the snap of the subsequent play.
+In this period, a PAT is an untimed down and the clock will re-start at the Free Kick Pass snap after a touchdown.